Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: EPRL and Max-Coverage Sampling

 We propose a general Elimination-based scheme for PAC RL, called EPRL (Algorithm \ref{alg:elimination-alg}).
-At each episode $t\in\mathbb{N}$, the algorithm plays a policy $\pi^t$ selected by a sampling rule for which we will present multiple choices later.
+At each episode $t\in\mathbb{N}$, the algorithm plays a policy $\pi^t$ selected by some sampling rule.
 Then, based on the collected samples, the algorithm updates its statistics and eliminates all actions which are detected as sub-optimal with enough confidence.
-This procedure is repeated until a stopping rule, ensuring that an $\epsilon$-optimal policy has been found with high probability, triggers.
+This procedure is repeated until a stopping rule triggers.